savantcare/patientfile/docs/tech/what.md

 ## Q1) What is needed to write a new component?

-For the model component Recommendations the following files needed to be created:
+For the model component Recommendations the following files are needed:

 Total loc: 1243